sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 **In the name of the Father, and of the Son, and of the Holy Spirit.**

-30. Holding his hand outstretched over them the priest says the following prayer (using the singular forms when required): **Let us pray.
+30\.
+Holding his hand outstretched over them the priest says the following prayer (using the singular forms when required): **Let us pray.
 God of Abraham, Isaac, and Jacob, O God, who appeared to Moses, your servant, on Mt.
 Sinai, and led the children of Israel out of Egypt's land, appointing your good angel over them to guard them day and night; we beg you, Lord, if it please you, to send down your holy angel from heaven to guard these servants of yours in like manner, and to lead them to the grace of your baptism; through Christ our Lord.**

 All: **Amen.**

-## Exorcism

 The priest then pronounces the exorcism over them, changing the plural forms to the singular when required: **Now, foul fiend, recall the curse that decided your fate once for all.
 Indeed, pay homage to the living and true God, pay homage to Jesus Christ, His Son, and to the Holy Spirit.
 Keep far from these servants of God, for Jesus Christ, our Lord and God, has freely called them to His holy grace and blessed way and to the waters of baptism.**